-as to the post-R̥gvedic occurrences, the first division is between Saṃhitās and Brāhmaṇas.
+as to the post-R̥gvedic occurrences, the first division is between Saṃhitās and Brāhmaṇas;

-Within every group, first are presented the occurrences that are R̥V-mantras and after the passages that present non R̥V-mantras as well as prose passages.
-This criterion mirrors the linguistic strata representing different chronological levels.
+within every group, the occurrences that are R̥V mantras are presented first after which non R̥V mantras as well as prose passages are presented.
+This criterion mirrors the linguistic strata representing different chronological levels;

-Every passage is supplied with a list of cross-references to the other texts of the Vedic corpus, that is labelled as “Vedic Web”, and with a note (labelled as “Rite”) about the the ritual context in which the passage should be used, when this has been possible.
+where possible, every passage is supplied with a list of cross-references to the other texts of the Vedic corpus, that is labelled as “Vedic Web”, and with a note (labelled as “Rite”) concerning the ritual context in which the passage was used;

-Within the functional analysis of the R̥gvedic occurrences (§II.1) I choose to use the object of the action expressed by the verb as a key to distinguish different groups that are labelled along an alphanumeric order, the same order is deployed in the analysis of the post-R̥gvedic occurrences (§III.3) and again in the Data-Base (§VI.2) at the end of the work.
+within the functional analysis of the R̥gvedic occurrences (§II.1), I use the object of the action expressed by the verb as a key to distinguish different groups that are labelled alphanumerically; the same order is deployed in the analysis of the post-R̥gvedic occurrences (§III.3) and again in the Database (§VI.2);

-Finally, the translation of the Vedic texts is not conceived in stylistic terms, first of all because of the difficulty of translating a language that is often poetic into another that is not my mother-tongue.
-This combines with the fact that in order to accomplish such an ambitious goal other elements would be sacrificed, some playing an important role in the analysis and speculations we will go through.
+Finally, the translation of the Vedic texts is not literary in nature but rather interlinear in order to clearly demonstrate features relevant to this study.

 I. Presentation of the Problem: Two Meanings and Two Roots?